Today In History

 Historical Events

-Titus's legions smashed through Jerusalem's battered walls three days after breaching the perimeter, unleashing a fire that consumed the Second Temple.
-This destruction erased the central sanctuary of Jewish worship and scattered the population across the Roman Empire, fundamentally altering religious practice for centuries to come.
+Titus's legions smashed through Jerusalem's battered walls three days after breaching the outer perimeter, unleashing a fire that consumed the Second Temple and ended centuries of Jewish worship at the site.
+Roman soldiers looted the Temple's treasures, including the golden menorah later depicted on the Arch of Titus in Rome.
+The destruction scattered the Jewish population across the Roman Empire and fundamentally altered religious practice, forcing Judaism to adapt from a temple-centered faith to one based on synagogue study and prayer.

 King Æthelstan of England secured the submission of Scotland's Constantine II, Wales' Hywel Dda, and northern leaders Ealdred and Owain at a meeting that ended decades of border warfare.
 This agreement established seven years of unprecedented peace across the north, allowing trade to flourish while solidifying English authority over the region without further bloodshed.